The Global Partnership for Financial Inclusion (GPFI) held its 3rd Meeting under the German G20 Presidency on 12 October 2017 in Washington D.C.

 The German Presidency presented financial inclusion results of the G20 Hamburg Summit.
 A new study was also launched, entitled “Financing for SMEs in Sustainable Global Value Chains”.

-GPFI members agreed on renewing and confirming the mandate of the Temporary Steering Committee (TSC) on “Financial Inclusion of Forcibly Displaced Persons”.
-The TSC will lead the process of developing a roadmap for ‘sustainable and responsible financial inclusion of forcibly displaced persons’ by 2018 as requested by the G20 leaders in the G20 Hamburg Action Plan.
+The GPFI members confirmed the new mandate of the Temporary Steering Committee (TSC) on “Financial Inclusion of Forcibly Displaced Persons”.
+The Committee will lead the Roadmap process towards ‘sustainable and responsible financial inclusion of forcibly displaced persons’ by 2018.
+The Roadmap was requested by the G20 leaders in the G20 Hamburg Action Plan.

-The Subgroups also discussed how to reflect the Argentine priorities in their work and took concrete steps to finalize the GPFI Subgroup Terms of Reference.
+The incoming Argentine Presidency introduced planned priorities for 2018 with GPFI members.
+The Subgroups subsequently addressed the Argentine priorities and took concrete steps to finalize the GPFI Subgroup Terms of Reference.

-To review the summary proceedings from the 2017 G20 Global Partnership for Financial Inclusion Forum, please click here.
+A Summary of the Proceedings from the 2017 G20 Global Partnership for Financial Inclusion Forum can be found here.

 This post was originally published on the GPFI website.